presentator/presentator/packages/api/README.md

 **That's it!** You should be able to make HTTP requests to the previously defined server address.

-Additional console commands you may found useful:
+Additional console commands you may find useful:

 ```bash
 # set Super User access rights to a single User model